-9:15 AM Dr. Jennifer Brown: Lameness and Aggression in Group Housing – Fine-Tuning for Success
+9:15 AM Dr. Jennifer Brown: Aggression and Lameness in Group Housing – Fine-Tuning for Success

 1:30 PM Jyga headquarters visit and networking activities

-8:15 AM Dr. Trevor Devries: Industry Crossover Talk – What Lessons can a Dairy Scientist Teach the Swine Industry about the Application of Precision Feeding Technologies?
+8:10 AM Dr. Trevor DeVries: Industry Crossover Talk – What Lessons can a Dairy Scientist Teach the Swine Industry about the Application of Precision Feeding?

-9:15 AM Dr. Chantal Farmer: Gilt Development – Nutritional Impact on Mammary Development and Growth Rate of Growing Gilts
+9:15 AM Dr. Chantal Farmer: Gilt Development – Nutritional Impact on Mammary Development and Growth Rate (Growing & Gestation Periods)

 10:45 AM Interactive Nutrition Problem-Solving Workshop

-1:15 PM Dr. Peter Kappel Theil: Individual Sow Intake in Lactation – What Variation Exists Today and How can ADFI be Optimized?
+1:15 PM Dr. Hyatt Frobose: Individual Sow Intake in Lactation – What Variation Exists Today and How can ADFI be Optimized?

 2:45 PM Break Out Sessions